Save £50 on the fantastic 5-star SteelSeries Arctis 7 for today only

 If you’re looking to upgrade your gaming headset this Black Friday 2018 we doubt they’ll be a better deal than this.
-For today only (19 November) you can bag the excellent SteelSeries Arctis 7 PS4 and PC edition for £99.98, an impressive 38% saving over the usual £159.99 cost.
+Today you can bag the excellent SteelSeries Arctis 7 PS4 and PC edition for £99.98, an impressive 38% saving over the usual £159.99 cost.
+Considering we gave this particular headset an impressive 5/5 score at its original price, we can’t recommend it enough at this Black Friday price.

 SteelSeries Arctis 7 Deals